-Bobby is a scary story about a woman who tries to bring her drowned son back from the dead.
+Bobby is a scary story for Halloween about a woman who tries to bring her drowned son back from the dead using black magic.
 It is based on a segment of an old 1970s horror anthology movie called Dead of Night that was written by Richard Matheson.

 As time went by, Suzanne began reading books about black magic and satanism.
 The more she read, the more she became immersed in the world of the occult.
 It was like an addiction.
 She came across a spell that was supposed to be able to resurrect the dead.